Making tax digital is the biggest shake-up to the tax system ever and in this guide I explain more about it including:

 Making Tax Digital for Sole Traders

-It will be introduced for sole traders and the self-employed from April 2022.
+It will be introduced for sole traders and the self-employed for accounting periods starting on or after 6 April 2023, with income above £10,000.
 MTD promises to make it easier for sole traders to help them to stay on top of paying taxes with quarterly payments to HMRC.
 But it also signals the end of the annual self-assessment tax return form due by 31 January each year.

 The initial rollout for the self-employed and sole traders was intended to take place in April 2020 but this was delayed in part due to Brexit and then the subsequent Covid-19 pandemic.